mhartl/pivotal-github/README.md

 6. At the GitHub page for the repo, select **Branches** and submit a pull request
 6. (On OS X, replace the previous two steps with `git story-pull-request`)
 6. Assign the pull request to Bob at GitHub
-7. On the Pivotal Tracker story, change the **Owner** to Developer #2 (Bob) and add a comment with the pull request URL
+7. On the Pivotal Tracker story, add a comment with the pull request URL
 8. Continue working, taking care to branch off of the current story branch if its changes are required to continue

 Rather than immediately submitting a pull request, Alice can also continue by branching off the previous story branch, working on a set of related features, and then issue Bob a pull request for the final branch when she reaches a natural stopping place.